Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Introduction

-\paragraph{Contributions.} The formal contributions are: \begin{enumerate}[leftmargin=1.4em] \item the concept of \emph{operational inexpressibility} and its formal definition; \item an information-theoretic formalization of non-vacuous meta-queries, direct retrieval, sequential uncertainty reduction, and hidden progress; \item a \emph{construction versus confession} asymmetry between termination methods; \item a structural-identity theorem showing that the dependency-pair confession has the six-step shape of G\"odel's 1931 incompleteness move, and a minimum-instance theorem; \item a proof-theoretic classification placing the dependency-pair ascent in the Feferman and Beklemishev reflection family (not the Lawvere and Yanofsky diagonal family), with the Arts and Giesl soundness theorem identified as a $\Pi^0_2$-combinatorial principle at the $\mathrm{I}\Sigma_1$ register, together with an artifact-facing termination descriptor at order type $\omega^3$ formalizable in $\mathrm{RCA}_0$; \item a quantitative confession analysis: the confession dominance law, the per-step control-payload exchange, and proof-entropy monotonicity; \item a formal Shannon-style validator for the confession move: the inefficiency coefficient, an explicit-description linear-gap theorem, and the seed-carrier factorization criterion; \item a witness-language hierarchy, minimal witness order $\kappa^*$, and the orientation-boundary predicate $\operatorname{OB}_{\mathrm{PRC}}$; \item an architectural record-emission necessity theorem: any first-order step rule on a base/step/counter schema that emits a per-step record frame and preserves its generator must duplicate the generator, so the self-duplicating recursor is the minimal faithful record-emitter rather than a pathological specimen; \item a \emph{projection-transaction} description of the orientation boundary itself, unifying the construction/confession asymmetry, the $\ell^0 / \ell^1 / \ell^\infty$ norm mismatch, and the seed-carrier factorization criterion as three views of the same boundary structure, together with theorem-backed generated-schema and canonical-trace staticity results for the transaction on the primitive duplicator; \item supervisory corollaries for the Primitive Recursor Test (PRT): a strong pass condition, the notion of false formal legitimacy, and a necessary boundary criterion for trustworthy formal reasoning on this family. \end{enumerate}
+\paragraph{Contributions.} The formal contributions are: \begin{enumerate}[leftmargin=1.4em] \item the concept of \emph{operational inexpressibility}, its formal definition, and the canonical instance theorem placing direct aggregation at the step-argument dimension of the primitive recursion duplicator; \item the \emph{construction versus confession} asymmetry between termination methods, together with the witness-language hierarchy, the minimal witness order $\kappa^*$, and the orientation-boundary predicate $\operatorname{OB}_{\mathrm{PRC}}$ that measures where the first adequate witness appears; \item a structural-identity theorem giving the dependency-pair confession the six-step shape of G\"odel's 1931 move, a minimum-instance theorem, and a proof-theoretic classification placing the ascent in the Feferman and Beklemishev reflection family rather than the Lawvere and Yanofsky diagonal family, with the Arts and Giesl soundness theorem identified as a $\Pi^0_2$-combinatorial principle whose subterm-criterion route resolves at order type $\omega$ and whose arithmetical content lands at the $\mathrm{I}\Sigma_1$ register; \item a quantitative confession analysis: the confession dominance law, the per-step control-payload exchange, proof-entropy monotonicity, and an information-theoretic formalization of non-vacuous meta-queries, direct retrieval, sequential uncertainty reduction, and hidden progress; \item a formal Shannon-style validator for the confession move, comprising the inefficiency coefficient, the explicit-description gap above its threshold, and the seed-carrier factorization criterion, together with an architectural record-emission necessity theorem showing that a first-order base/step/counter schema emitting a per-step record frame while preserving its generator must duplicate that generator; \item a \emph{projection-transaction} description of the boundary unifying the construction/confession asymmetry, the $\ell^0 / \ell^1 / \ell^\infty$ norm mismatch, and the seed-carrier criterion, extended to a finite quantitative treatment of the sibling Distinction Boundary through terminal multiplicity, critical-pair defect, repair cover, witness rank, and certificate floors. \end{enumerate}